Accepting our Terms of Business

 Please read this document carefully.
 It sets out the terms and conditions on which we agree to act for you and contains details of our respective responsibilities.
 By asking us to quote for, arrange or handle your insurance, you are providing your informed agreement to these Terms of Business.
 This document will supersede any Terms of Business previously in force.
 Please contact us immediately if there is anything in these Terms of Business which you do not understand or with which you disagree.

-References to “We” and “Us” means RIB Group Limited and our trading name Rotherham Insurance Brokers.
+References to “We” and “Us” means RIB Group Ltd trading as Rotherham Insurance Brokers.
 References to “you” means the insured and/or their appointed agent.

 The Financial Conduct Authority

-RIB Group Limited is authorised and regulated by the Financial Conduct Authority with FCA Register number FRN 305807.
+RIB Group Ltd is authorised and regulated by the Financial Conduct Authority with FCA Register number 305807

 We offer a wide range of insurance products and have access to numerous insurers in the marketplace.
 When we arrange your insurance, we’ll inform you of the nature of the service we provide.
 This will be one of the following: